 Why email dynamic content is important

 Emails are not going to die as rumors had it.
 On the contrary, it even thrives due to social network privacy concerns.
 By far, it is the most effective means of communication when it comes to sending order confirmation emails or other post-purchase processes for customer service, cross-selling, and upselling.

 Transactional and marketing email brings all the necessary information in a single send.
 Think of SMS, MMS, or direct social messages, how can you send customers order details that contain table and custom fields?

-While order details should be concise and self-explanatory, further action-driven tactics should be tagged along in the email template to trigger activities and traffic.
-In the next steps, you will be able to find different ways to implement it in your WooCommerce store.
+While order details should be concise and self-explanatory, further action-driven tactics should be tagged along in the email template to trigger clicks, activities, and traffic to your e-shop.
+In the next steps, you will be able to find different ways to implement it in your WooCommerce store emails.

-How to build dynamic email content by conditional emails
+How to build WooCommerce dynamic email content with conditional emails

 In order to display conditional email blocks based on your chosen criteria, it is required to have 2 plugins activated:

 Upon activation, your WooCommerce menu will have an email customizer integrated.
 Also, conditional display blocks are built-in and nested under the email element’s options.